The idea of a “personal brand” gets a bad rap these days, but it’s an essential part of building an online presence. Here’s how to do it right.

 It can sometimes help to ground this conceptual process in specifics.
 Consider picking a set of brand colors, or creating a mantra or tagline.
 Maybe there’s a particular aesthetic that fits your brand, such as soft and feminine, or sleek and modern.
 You might even sketch some logo ideas.

 While you’re defining your brand, you can change these specifics as often as you like until they feel right.
-But working towards some concrete ideas can help you feel like you understand your brand better.
+But working toward some concrete ideas can help you feel like you understand your brand better.
 This also makes it easier to present your brand to the world when it’s time.

 How to Use Your Personal Brand